-When you're finished with the text, allow space for royalty to sign their names, and write "King" and "Queen" at the bottom.
-If the text requires, include the Herald's Confirmation of Arms and the signature space for the White Stag Principal Herald.
+When you're finished with the text, allow space for royalty to sign their names, and write "King" and "Queen" (or whatever alternate titles the Crown may be using) at the bottom.
+If the text requires, include the

+Herald's Confirmation of Arms and the signature space for the White Stag Principal Herald.
 Note: don't worry about messing up when you're writing all this text.
 Just write the corrections right over your mistakes as though they weren't there; you're trying to determine how much space the text will take up, and mistakes don't matter here.